 Talk to Your Loved Ones

-After examining your personal values, beliefs and goals for care, share what is important to you with your health care agent and alternate agent, your family, close friends, physicians, other members of your medical team, lawyer and spiritual adviser.
+After examining your personal values, beliefs and goals for care, share what is important to you with your health care agent and alternate agent, your family, close friends, physicians, nurse practitioners, physician assistants, other members of your medical team, lawyer and spiritual adviser.

 Questions to Consider

 Below are some questions for you to think about and discuss with your health care agent and alternate agent in order to make sure that they understand you and can act on your behalf.

 - If you were dying, how important would each of the issues below be?
 Think about how you would rate each of these issues on a four point scale (not important, moderately important, very important, or extremely important)